eslint-functional/eslint-plugin-functional/README.md

 ## Rulesets

-The following rulesets are made available by this plugin:
+The following rulesets are made available by this plugin.

 Presets: